 Having worked with Ontario’s Chief Justices, court services, and other justice sector partners to keep the province’s justice system running through the COVID-19 pandemic and the most significant period of transformation in a generation, Amanda is well-positioned to assist clients in developing innovative, pragmatic, and results-oriented approaches to new and legacy challenges, and to manage risk throughout that process.

 Born and raised in Windsor-Essex County, Amanda received her Canadian law degree from the University of Windsor and an American law degree from the University of Detroit Mercy, graduating with distinction from both schools.
 She interned for Chief Judge Christopher Murray at the Michigan Court of Appeals.

-A proud Italian-Canadian who has lived in Italy, Amanda is able to assist clients in both English and Italian.
+Amanda is able to assist clients in both English and Italian.